 The eyes of dahlias are the set of cells that produce the next season’s plants and blooms.
 They almost look like pimples!
 If you can’t identify them in the fall, wait until the spring to divide your tubers as they may be more visible by then.

-Drying Tubers Before Storing For Winter
+4. Drying Dahlia Tubers Before Storing For Winter

-Choose a location – either indoors or out – that won’t dip below freezing, has good air circulation, and indirect sunlight.
+Choose a location – either indoors or out – that won’t dip below freezing, has good air circulation, and has indirect sunlight.
 After your tubers have dried, cut back the rest of the dahlia stem with pruners or a sharp knife.

-Storing Dahlia Tubers
+5. Storing Dahlia Tubers for the Winter

-The key to successfully storing dahlia tubers for the winter is making sure they stay dry, have good air circulation and are in a cool, dark spot.
+The key to successfully storing dahlia tubers for the winter is making sure they stay dry, have good air circulation, and are in a cool, dark spot.

 You can store the tubers in a variety of containers – milk crates, plastic bins, paper bags, and cardboard boxes all do the trick.
 Just make sure there is space left between each tuber and there is some air circulation.

 Place the tubers in a cool, dark space that won’t freeze.
-For many, this could be an unheated basement, attic, closet or utility room.
+For many, this could be an unheated basement, attic, closet, or utility room.